Outreach services guidelines

 - Support the client to increase their social inclusion and be engaged in the community

-A clinical team will provide clinical direction to the OS providers.
-The OS providers will work collaboratively with the clinical team, incorporating clinical direction and recommendations into their support and engagement of the client.
+A clinical team will provide clinical direction to the outreach service providers.
+The outreach service providers will work collaboratively with the clinical team, incorporating clinical direction and recommendations into their support and engagement of the client.

-Outreach Service (OS): An assertive outreach service designed to improve individual outcomes through psychosocial support, Positive Behaviour Support and, coordinated service intervention.
+Outreach Service: An assertive outreach service designed to improve individual outcomes through psychosocial support, Positive Behaviour Support and, coordinated service intervention.

 Clinical team / Treating team: The occupational therapist, psychologist and neuropsychologist involved in the support and management of the client.
 This includes any other specialist clinical support such as a neuropsychiatrist/psychiatrist and clinicians/providers with mental health and brain injury expertise.

 Co-morbidity: Presence of one or more disorders, e.g. clients who have an acquired brain injury, a diagnosed mental illness, intellectual impairment and/or alcohol and other drug support needs.

 Dual Diagnosis: Presence of a mental health illness and one or more disorders, e.g. an intellectual impairment, alcohol and other drug use.

 Protective factors: Aspects of a client and their environment or personal experience that make it less likely they will experience risks and vulnerabilities associated with their support needs.

 Activity Sampling Schedule: A document that may be developed by the client, clinical team and outreach service provider to provide the client with the opportunity to identify and access different activities and increase their social inclusion.
 This process will support the client to better understand and participate in activities they are genuinely interested in.